Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 Cluttered navigation options.

-Separated "My Tools" (Mis herramientas) and "My Bookings" (Mis reservas) for clearer navigation.
+Separated "My Tools" and "My Bookings" for clearer navigation.

 Redesigned bottom navigation for clarity, limiting its presence to top-level screens.

-Hidden tools with status "Coming soon" and "Not Available"
+Excluded status "Coming Soon" and "Not Available" tools from the list.

 Updated wording, for example, "Free" instead of "Borrowed".